codehsbooks/apjava/Basic-Java/user-input.md

 # User Input

-User input allows us to tailor our programs to the user's needs.
+Obtaining user input allows new opportunities while coding.
+Being able to see what the user wants allows us to take in data and make our programs work for the user.

 ## Getting User Input